There's a major emotional wave happening right now. It's an emotional tsunami in physical form.

-As I said, I know grief intimately.
+I know grief intimately.
 Grief invites you to drop down and truly mourn the passing of what or who you love and value.

 It could be the end of a marriage, the end of innocence, the end of an identity, the end of a life.

 But if you don't make that journey, you can't move forward wholly in your life.